 Applications are initially screened on your home campus by the program's faculty representative, and then sent to Sacramento for final acceptance.
 There is a representative in the political science department on your campus who can help with questions and application procedures.

-Application deadline is Friday, November 4, 2016.
+Application deadline is the first Friday in November.
 Turn in your completed application to the program's faculty representative in the political science department on your campus.

 You will receive notification of acceptance into the program in early December.
 This will be followed by preliminary information about course registration, housing, the Sacramento area, etc.